haaochen/Guide_to_Machine_Learning/README.md

 # Guide_to_Machine_Learning

-Coding the examples from the StatQuest Illustrated Guide to Machine Learning (Python)
+Coding the examples from the StatQuest Illustrated Guide to Machine Learning (Python).
+The code in this repository is my own, however, the credit for the material that is the inspiration for this repository goes to Josh Starmer, Ph.D, author of The StatQuest Illustrated Guide to Machine Learning.
+Please consider purchasing a copy of this excellent book for your own learning.

 ## Discrete Probability Distributions